I think you’ll agree that to have an abundance of most things, in particular money can be a big help in achieving financial goals.

 Before either of her books, Jen used to live paycheck to paycheck, driving around a crappy car and let’s just say she wasn’t living in her dream apartment in LA.
 Any of that sound familiar?

 Changing her relationship with money and her mindset, changed her life.
 She doesn’t have to worry about being able to make rent or if her car breaks down (she now has a nicer car too).

 If her tips don’t help and motivate (though I think they will), perhaps her simple story of if I can do it, anyone can do it, will.

 I’m not sure I’d say this book teaches you about abundance mindset, but it does teach you about taking your own path.

-This book helps you to not give a f*ck about what others think and to keep doing you, it’s all about helping you live a good life.
+This book helps you to not give a f*ck about what others think and to keep doing you to lead an extraordinary life, it’s all about helping you live a good life.

 An abundance mindset doesn’t just mean the difference between reaching your financial goals and not reaching them.

 It can mean the difference between being miserable at work and loving your job.